-Well, Elephant Eaters … we are one week in to our 31 Days of Eating Elephants series.
+Well, Elephant Eaters … we are well into to our 31 Days of Eating Elephants series.
 How are you doing?
 Are you starting to wrap your head around how you will attack your elephant?
 I sure hope so!

 One really great way to get started is to look at other people who have done or are doing what you want to do.
 Having a role model can be helpful.
 That might be an expert in the field, a celebrity who has shared their story or even your best friend who is just a few steps ahead of you.